antfu-collective/vitesse/src/components/README.md

 ## Components

-Components in this dir will be auto registered on-demand, powered by [`vite-plugin-components`](https://github.com/antfu/vite-plugin-components).
+Components in this dir will be auto-registered and on-demand, powered by [`vite-plugin-components`](https://github.com/antfu/vite-plugin-components).

 ### `Icon.vue`